Robust and Provably Monotonic Networks: Introduction

 The sensor arrays of the LHC experiments produce over 100 TB/s of data, more than a zettabyte per year.
 After drastic data-reduction performed by custom-built read-out electronics, the annual data volumes are still $O(100)$ exabytes, which cannot be stored indefinitely.
 Therefore, each experiment processes the data in real-time and decides whether each proton-proton collision event should remain persistent or be discarded permanently, referred to as {\em triggering} in particle physics.
 Trigger classification algorithms must be designed to minimize the impact of effects like experimental instabilities that occur during data taking---and deficiencies in simulated training samples.
 (If we knew all of the physics required to produce perfect training samples, there would be no point in performing the experiment.)
 The need for increasingly complex discriminators for the LHCb trigger system~\cite{LHCb-DP-2012-004,LHCb-DP-2019-001} calls for the use of expressive models which are both robust and interpretable.
 Here we present an architecture based on a novel weight normalization technique that achieves both of these requirements.

-\paragraph{Robustness} A natural way of ensuring the robustness of a model is to constrain the Lipschitz constant of the function it represents.
+\paragraph{Robustness} A natural way of ensuring the robustness of a model is to constrain the Lipschitz constant of the function it represents, defined such that for every pair of points on the graph of the function, the absolute value of the slope of the line connecting them is not greater than the Lipschitz constant.
 To this end, we developed a new architecture whose Lipschitz constant is constrained by design using a novel layer-wise normalization which allows the architecture to be more expressive than the current state-of-the-art with more stable and faster training.

 \paragraph{Interpretability} An important inductive bias in particle detection at the LHC is the idea that particular collision events are more {\em interesting} if they are outliers, {\em e.g.}, possible evidence of a particle produced with a longer-than-expected (given known physics) lifetime would definitely warrant further detailed study.
 The problem is that outliers are often caused by experimental artifacts or imperfections, which are included and labeled as background in training; whereas the set of all possible {\em interesting} outliers is not possible to construct {\em a priori}, thus not included in the training process.
 This problem is immediately solved if {\em outliers are better} is implemented directly using an expressive monotonic architecture.
 Some work was done in this regard \cite{liu2020certified, you2017deepLattice, nips93monotonic} but most implementations are either not expressive enough or provide no guarantees.
 We present Monotonic Lipschitz Networks which overcome both of these problems by building an architecture that is monotonic in any subset of the inputs by design, while keeping the constraints minimal such that it still offers significantly better expressiveness compared to current methods.